 When to make an LPA

-Most of us would probably associate LPAs with elderly people, however we would be wrong to assume this.
+Many people associate LPAs with elderly people, but this shouldn’t be so.
 Sadly, a life-changing event can occur at any time and even younger people can develop dementia early.
-If you don’t make an LPA when you are younger (and have capacity), it is simply too late to do so when you really need the LPA to take effect.
-No-one knows what the future holds and when.
+If you don’t make one when you are younger and have capacity, it is simply too late to do so when you really need the LPA to take effect.

 If I make an LPA now, does that mean I’m transferring all decision-making before I need to?